mohamadacma/TeamInSynch/DesignDocument.md

 TeamInSynch
 ## Descirption
 ### Problem statement
-Remote Work is here to stay, and talent is everywhere but, there is a problem that presents itself when we're collaborating with varying degrees of georgraphical seperation.
+Remote work is here to stay, and talent is everywhere, but there is a problem that presents itself when we're collaborating with varying degrees of geographical separation.
 Geography is context.
-How do we foster a sense of connection and understading among team members distributed across different georgraphies? how do we help managers overcome the challenges of managing a georgraphically dispoersed team?
+How do we foster a sense of connection and understanding among team members distributed across different geographies?
+How do we help managers overcome the challenges of managing a geographically dispersed team?
 ### Solution
 Enter TeamInSynch.
-TeamInSynch is a dashboard for team managers designed to enhance synchronization among team memebrs, it provides the manager with enough contextual information about each memeber of their team, from local news headlines, to weather updates, to current time, so that manager can make better decisions in the worksplace and thus, increase productivity.
+TeamInSynch is a dashboard for team managers designed to enhance synchronization among team members.
+It provides the manager with enough contextual information about each member of their team, from local news headlines to weather updates to the current time, so that managers can make better decisions in the workplace and thus increase productivity.

 ## User Stories
 U1.